 With local fresh seafood on its doorstep, a popular farm-to-table movement and a smattering of creative restaurants spicing up traditional recipes with contemporary flair, Portland, Maine, is quickly become a foodie’s paradise.
-Whether you choose from freshly dug Maine clams in a floating restaurant, New American cuisine in a former church or French fare in a cosy bistro, Portland’s eclectic dining scene – and these ten great cultural restaurants – will leave an impression.
+Whether you choose from freshly dug Maine clams in a floating restaurant, New American cuisine in a former church or French fare in a cosy bistro, Portland’s eclectic dining scene – and these ten great restaurants – will leave a lasting impression.

 DiMillo’s On the Water

-DiMillo’s On the Water is floating seafood restaurant with a colourful history.
+is a floating seafood restaurant with a colorful history.
 In 1965, local restaurateur Tony DiMillo opened a popular, successful restaurant on Portland’s waterfront and later, in 1978, bought a disused wharf and transformed it into DiMillo’s Marina.
 In 1980 Tony purchased The New Yorker, a former car ferry and in 1982 the boat became home to the relocated DiMillo’s restaurant, boasting beautiful outside decks with stunning harbour views.
 Today, DiMillo’s is run by Tony’s family with chef Melissa Bouchard, the 2012 Maine representative in the Great American Seafood Cook-Off and first female winner of the Maine Restaurant Association’s

-is owned by husband and wife culinary team Steve and Michelle Corry, who also act as executive chef and wine director-cum-general manager respectively.
+is owned by husband and wife team Steve and Michelle Corry, who also act as executive chef and wine director-cum-general manager respectively.
 The stylish restaurant serves New American cuisine typified by fresh, delicious and seasonal ingredients and offers an a la carte menu as well as a five or eight-course tasting menu nightly.
-Inside Five Fifty-Five, exposed brickwork contrasts with wooden furnishings complemented by warm, autumnal tones giving the restaurant a rustic, warm and inviting atmosphere – no wonder that Maine Magazine
+Inside Five Fifty-Five, exposed brickwork contrasts with wooden furnishings complemented by warm, autumnal tones giving the restaurant a rustic, warm and inviting atmosphere.
+It is no wonder that Maine Magazine